zenorocha/liferay-learn/docs/dxp/7.x/en/using-search/01-user-guide/working-with-search-pages.md

 # Working with Search Pages

-If you have a running Liferay DXP with some content in it, navigate to [localhost:8080/web/guest/search](http://localhost:8080/web/guest/search).
+If you have a running Liferay DXP with some content in it, navigate to [localhost:8080/web/guest/search](http://localhost:8080/web/guest/search) and execute a search.
 This is the default search page, a hidden page in the default site that's based on a Globally scoped page template.
-Search pages are where users go to enter search terms and browse search results.
-Users with the proper permissions can add, remove, and configure the Page's search widgets to provide the precise search experience needed for the Site's Users.
+Search pages are where users are routed when they enter search terms in a Search Bar widget, and where they browse search results.
+Users with the proper permissions can add, remove, and configure the page's search widgets to provide the precise search experience needed for the Site's Users.
 While Search Pages are highly configurable, the [default](#default-search-pages) configuration is handy.
 It provides a sensible starting point that can be modified later, as needed.

 Newly created sites do not get a Search Page created by default.
 You'll need to create one.
 You can use the page template or, if you're in need of a fully customized experience, [build your own search page from the ground up.](#manual-search-page-configuration)